NicoJuicy/LearnML/ml/imbalanced_data.md

 Many of the classification predictive modeling problems that we are interested in solving in practice are imbalanced.

-Notice that most of the examples are likely binary classification problems and the examples from the minority class are rare, extreme, abnormal, or unusual in some way.
+Most of the examples are binary classification problems and the examples from the minority class are rare, extreme, abnormal, or unusual in some way.

-Also notice that many of the domains are described as “detection,” highlighting the desire to discover the minority class amongst the abundant examples of the majority class.
+Many of the domains are described as “detection" which highlights the desire to discover the minority class amongst the abundant examples of the majority class.

 ## Naive Classifier

 [How to Develop and Evaluate Naive Classifier Strategies Using Probability](https://machinelearningmastery.com/how-to-develop-and-evaluate-naive-classifier-strategies-using-probability/)

-The performance of naive classification models provides a baseline fir conparison with other models.
+The performance of naive classification models provides a baseline for comparison with other models.

 The majority class classifier achieves better accuracy than other naive classifier models such as random guessing and predicting a randomly selected observed class label.